Nicole J. Caruth is a writer, curator, educator, and arts administrator with over fifteen years experience in contemporary art.

 Nicole is currently the artistic director for exhibitions and public engagement at the Bemis Center for Contemporary Arts.
-Prior to this she held positions at non- and for-profit spaces including ArtCycle, Arario Gallery New York, the Triton Museum of Art, and the Brooklyn Museum where she guided the interpretation for over thirty exhibitions.
-Her curatorial projects include Burning Down the House: Building a Feminist Art Collection, Brooklyn Museum; Fallen Fruit: Power of People, Power of Place, Bemis Center; and The Grace Jones Project, opening in 2016 at the Museum of the African Diaspora.
+Prior to this she held positions at non- and for-profit spaces including the Brooklyn Museum where she guided the interpretation for over thirty exhibitions, and co-curated Burning Down the House: Building a Feminist Art Collection.
+Other curatorial projects include Fallen Fruit: Power of People, Power of Place at the Bemis Center, and The Grace Jones Project opening in 2016 at the Museum of the African Diaspora.

 In 2006, Nicole created the now defunct blog Contemporary Confections, featuring interviews with artists over their favorite desserts.
 Nicole has continued to write about food in contemporary art and has been called one of the leading voices on the subject.
 As faculty in the Visual and Critical Studies department at the School of Visual Arts, she co-teaches the undergraduate course “Avant Gardening: Food, Art and Agriculture.”
 In 2012, she founded With Food in Mind, a nonprofit developing art-based approaches to food education and food injustice in low-income neighborhoods and communities of color.
 Her TEDx Talk, "Let Them Eat Art," is available online.